jameskimmel/deSEC_DynDNS/README.md

 ```
 **Don't forget the change the path to your home directory.**

+Hope this works for you!
+If you have any suggestions, please let me know by opening up an issue.

 Optionally:
 If you use local DNS overrides like unbound, add @8.8.8.8 or @1.1.1.1 to your dig command.
 It should look like this: